jonyw4/color-thief-react/README.md

 `src`: **Required**.
 Link of the image

+---

 `format`: Format of the response.
 Can be `rgbString`, `rgbArray`, `hslString`, `hslArray`, `hex` or a CSS `keyword`.
 Default is `rgbString`

+Color conversion is made possible by the [color-convert](https://www.npmjs.com/package/color-convert) package.

+**Examples**

+rgbString: `'rgb(89, 197, 182)'`
+rgbArray: `[89, 197, 182]`
+hslString: `'hsl(172, 48%, 56%)'`
+hslArray: `[172, 48, 56]`
+hex: `'#59c5b6'`
+keyword: `'mediumaquamarine'`

+**CSS Keywords**
+`keyword`: Color keywords are case-insensitive identifiers that represent a specific color, such as `red`, `blue`, `black`, or `lightseagreen`.

+Keywords are matched to the closest color.
+See this page on [Web Colors](https://drafts.csswg.org/css-color/#named-colors) for a complete list of colors that can be returned with the `keyword` color format.

+---
 `crossOrigin`: Tag cross-origin for image

+---

-`quality`: Quality determines how many pixels are skipped before the nex one is sampled.We rarely need to sample every single pixel in the image to get good results.
+`quality`: Quality determines how many pixels are skipped before the next one is sampled.
+We rarely need to sample every single pixel in the image to get good results.
 The bigger the number, the faster a value will be returned.
 Read more in https://lokeshdhakar.com/projects/color-thief/

 ### Usage
 ```jsx